BOCK Panetela Tasting

 Thin formats require some knowledge of how to smoke such a cigar.
 Draw very slowly and lightly.
 Make sure that it does not smoulder.
 If it does happen: Light it again slowly so that it does not overheat.

 The Connecticut wrapper leaf comes from Ecuador.
 I love these wrapper leaves!
 They simply taste different to Connecticut made from other wrapper leaves.
 They are not so bitter and not so sour.
-They have a fantastic woody note, tart and slightly bitter.
+They have a fantastic woody flavour, acidic and slightly bitter.

-As always, "If the cigar tastes good to me, then maybe to you.
-But if you don't like it, then there's more for me!" 🙂
+As always: „If I like the cigar, maybe you will too.
+But if you don't like it, then there's more for me!‘ 🙂

 Resources on the topic